svbatalov/mobx/docs/best/devtools.md

 # MobX + React DevTools

-MobX ships with DevTools that can be used to track the rendering behavior and data depenencies of your app.
+MobX ships with DevTools that can be used to track the rendering behavior and data dependencies of your app.

 ![devtools](../images/devtools.gif)